R Rushmore has been announced. See the winners below.

 The left-handed swinging catcher played nearly 200 games for the Tacoma Giants in 1960 and ’61, completing the battery for legends Juan Marichal and Gaylord Perry.
 As part of one of the greatest Minor League teams ever in 1961, Haller helped Tacoma claim its first ever PCL Championship before catching for 12 years in The Show.
 Haller was inducted into the Simpson Kraft Cheney Stadium Hall of Fame in 1993.

 MLB Career (1961-72) – 1,294 games, 1,011 hits, 461 runs, 134 home runs, 504 RBI, 14 stolen bases, .257/.340/.414 (.754 OPS)

 Tacoma Career (1960-61) – 183 games, 119 hits, 60 runs, 17 home runs, 62 RBI, 5 stolen bases, .236 BA

 Another Cheney Stadium Hall of Fame inductee, and Tacoma resident until his death in 2000, Ron Herbel pitched for the Tacoma Giants from 1961-63, and returned in the final year of his career with the Tacoma Twins.
 In his first year with the championship Giants, the right-hander went 16-5 with a 3.57 ERA.
 He finished just 8-14 in ’62, but improved his ERA to a 3.47 mark.
 Across a nine-year MLB tenure, the Denver-born hurler won a modest 42 games.
-Herbel’s Tacoma ties and his dominant season in a championship year are certainly enough to get a top-20 nod.
+Herbel’s Tacoma ties, his dominant season in a championship year, and his Tacoma baseball franchise record 17 complete games in 1963 are certainly enough to get a top-20 nod.

 MLB Career (1963-71) – 331 games, 42-37 record, 3.82 ERA, 894.1 innings, 447 strikeouts, 285 walks